 - Setup time

-- The time before which the new stable data must be available before the next active clock edge in order to be safely captured
+- The time before which the new stable data must be available before the next active clock edge to be safely captured.

 - Hold requirement